isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 #### **4. Do we need to practise safe distancing and safe management during the solemnization?**
 Yes, safe management measures must be in place for the solemnizations.

-For solemnizations held at home and the ROM(M) building, up to 10 persons[^1] can attend, excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization, subject to the following.
+For solemnizations held at home and the ROM(M) building, up to 10 persons* can attend, excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization, subject to the following.

 For solemnizations held at other venues, couples can have up to 100 persons, excluding the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum) allowed to resume operations for your solemnization.
-If couples have more than 20 guests, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people[^4] for the remaining guests.
+If couples have more than 20 guests, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people^ for the remaining guests.
 At least 1 metre safe distancing must be observed between groups, as well as between the “wedding party” and other groups, at all times, including for photo-taking.

 If the total number of attendees is between 50 to 100 persons, attendees must be split into multiple zones of up to 50 persons in a zone.
 All attendees, including the “wedding party”, must be assigned to one zone only, and there must be no entering of unassigned zones.
 An exception is made for the wedding couple, who may enter an unassigned zone briefly e.g. to take photos.

 All attendees should also check their temperature and that they are feeling well before they attend your solemnization.
 For contact tracing purposes, you must inform your Licensed Solemnizer of the names of the attendees and vendors, and keep the attendance record for 14 days after your solemnization.
 For solemnizations in external venues (i.e. besides home and ROM/M Building), all guests must also check in and out via SafeEntry, and download and activate the TraceTogether app before attending the solemnization.

+<span style="color:red">*With effect from 28 Dec 2020, the cap for solemnizations in homes will be 10 persons (including members of the hosting household), or 8 visitors (excluding members of the hosting household whichever is higher.
+This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors (kept to a minimum).
+For example, if there are 6 persons currently living in your household, you may have up to 14 persons (6 + 8) for solemnizations in your home, excluding the solemnizer and vendors.</span>

+<span style="color:red">^With effect from 28 Dec 2020, the group size for guests other than the wedding party will be increased from five to eight persons.</span>

 #### **5. Can the bride and groom remove face masks for the solemnization ceremony?
 Can the bride and groom use face shields in place of face masks?
 Can the rest of the attendees be unmasked for photo-taking?**
 The bride and groom must use face masks or face shields throughout the solemnization process.
 In addition, they may remove their masks and/or face shields for key moments of the solemnization, which includes the exchanging of vows, rings, to kiss and during march-ins/outs.
 However, the bride and groom must maintain a 2-metre distance from the rest of the attendees of the solemnization whenever masks and face shields have been removed.
-All other attendees must have their masks on throughout the solemnization process .
+All other attendees must have their masks on throughout the solemnization process.

 Masks / face shields may be removed briefly for photo-taking, but must be put on immediately after photos.